Sharonell Fulton, et al. v. City of Philadelphia

 Share this Case

-On June 5, 2018, Becket asked for a preliminary injunction to stop Philadelphia’s discriminatory policy and let Catholic Social Services place children with families.
-On July 13, 2018, the district court denied the request for a preliminary injunction, and Becket immediately appealed to the Third Circuit Court of Appeals.
+In May 2018, Becket stepped in to represent children, families, and Catholic Social Services in their lawsuit against Philadelphia’s government.
+In June 2018, Becket asked a federal court to end the government’s discriminatory actions and let Catholic Social Services serve foster kids and families.
+In July 2018, the district court denied the request, and Becket immediately appealed to the Third Circuit Court of Appeals.

 Importance to religious liberty

 - Religious Freedom: Religious organizations must be free to act according to their faith, including when caring for children in need.
 The government cannot discriminate against religious groups by demanding they give up their religious beliefs in order to continue providing much needed social services.